-As with other activities you do, you would want to be ready for your next adventure – this time, scaling Mt.
+Just like any other activity you do, you would want to be ready for your next trek adventure – this time, scaling Mt.
 Loay in Sta.
 Cruz, Davao del Sur.
-Being prepared increases the chances of your trek to become not just a success but, ultimately, a truly fun-filled activity.
-At the end of the day, you go out for a trek to learn… and to enjoy!
+Being prepared increases the chances of your trek becoming not just a success but, ultimately, a fun-filled activity.
+After all, you go out for a hike to learn – and enjoy!
 That said, I thought writing this guide can help you become fully prepared for this particular adventure.

 I have listed below the things that I thought you would want know before climbing Mt.
 Loay: